mgcooper/baseflow/README.md

 - Run `Setup.m`:
   - Type `msg = Setup('install')` at the command line then press enter.
   - Check `msg` for information about the installation.
-- If running in Octave, see `.octaverc`, it should source `Setup.m`.
+- If running in Octave, see `.octaverc` for recommended startup options.
 - Unit tests are located in `+bfra/+test`, they can be run in a matlab session by typing `bfra.test.runtests` at the command window and pressing enter.
 - To use the toolbox in new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.